aarongoin/baitshop/README.md

 ### Prerequisites

-First of all, baitshop is written with React Hooks and that's it.
-So react is a peer dependency that you'll need to use baitshop.
-Or if you're a particularly preact-y that's cool too.
+Baitshop is written with both React and Preact hooks -- so it can natively support one or the other.
+Each version is built seperately and neither libraries are bundled with Baitshop so the choice is entirely yours which version you want to use.
+Both React and Preact are marked as peer dependencies, but you'll only need to have the one you use installed.

 #